 Institutions can only receive carbon credits for food procurement if they demonstrate a key financial or technical barrier to shifting their practices, such as the need for staff training, outside culinary expertise, administrative costs, or higher prices for plant-based substitutes.

 All of our methodologies and credits will be verified through independent, third-party carbon registries.
 We're working through the methodology approval process with them now.

-We give 75% of each credit sale to the institution or farmer, and use the remaining 25% to cover our R&D and operational costs.
+We give 75% of each credit sale to the institution, and use the remaining 25% to cover our R&D and operational costs.